What are 3 rods you would choose?

 If you were to have three rods to cover all fishing situations which three would you choose?A question from a reader

 It really depends on your field and the tactics you want to play.

 I started with 603-3 and 603-6.
 It seemed to me that they are the best combination to cover all the conditions and slow pitch tactics around 100m.
 Then I got High Pitch Jerker 600.
 It was a great addition for tougher conditions (more currents or more depth).
 Slow pitch with 300g or heavier jigs.
 It also applies high pitch jigging with 260g or lighter jigs, mostly under 120m.

 Note that I am on boats with spanker sails with which the captain controls the drift to keep me vertical.
 If you are not on this kind of boat, it’s harder to stay vertical and the water resistance is bigger, and 600 will help you a lot with heavy jigs around 100m.

-Please note that the depths I mentioned above are just the reference points of water resistance.
 Water resistance varies by the currents, the depth, your line, the place, the time of the day (tide), and how vertical you are.
-You need to build up your senses and judgement to know, when you drop the jig in the water, what action tones (soft / medium / strong) is your rod with what jig weight?
+You need to build up your senses to judge how heavy the water is at the time.
+What action tones (soft / medium / strong) is your rod with what jig weight?
 That is the most critical point that SPJ anglers have to pay attention to.